cvwebb/cvwebb/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on the "Bolt" design systems at Nationwide.
+- 🔭 I’m currently working on the "Bolt" design system at Nationwide.
 - 🌱 I’m currently learning Angular.
 - 👯 I’m looking to collaborate on small projects/tools that solve singular issues.
 - 💬 Ask me about my background in design or check out my [portfolio](http://chrisvwebb.com/portfolio).